AntaresSimulatorTeam/andromede-modeling-prototype/docs/getting-started.md

 ## Example of system file
 TBD

-## Example of timeserie file
+## Example of timeseries file
 TBD

 # Getting started with pyGems

 ## Installation

-You can directly clone the [GitHub repo](https://github.com/AntaresSimulatorTeam/andromede-modeling-prototype) of the project.
+You can directly clone the [GitHub repo](https://github.com/AntaresSimulatorTeam/pyGems) of the project.

 ## Interpretation and simulation with pyGems